How to Prepare a High-Stakes Business Presentation – Your 3-Phase Process

 — Albert Einstein

-9. Incorporate pauses, short sentences, great eye contact
+9. Incorporate pauses, short sentences and great eye contact

 A presentation is a performance.
 If you look and sound good there is a better chance of success in your presentation.